TryQuiet/quiet/packages/desktop/src/renderer/README.md

 These "atomic components" (meaning they are simple, indivisible, and used to make other more complex components) are placed in the `packages/desktop/src/renderer/components/ui` directory.
 Their names match the MUI components that they are wrapping.

+#### Customizing Components

+Developers are highly encouraged *NOT* to style atomic components in their more complex components.
+If a new treatment is needed and the stock MUI props do not provide it (for example, an extra-large button), rather than styling the button in your component, add optional styles in the main `Button` wrapper component and use a `variant` prop or intercept one of the stock props and add the styles in the wrapper component.

 ### Composition and Composability

 Developers are encouraged to build complex components by composing atomic components.
 Typically, this means taking advantage of React's `children` prop so that basic components maintain flexibility when used.